ujagaga/CamView/README.md

 # CamView
-A simple python script to display web camera image
+A simple python script to display web camera image.
+If you have more than one camera, press a number between 0-9 to try to open another one.

 Written for python3.
 Depends on Open cv library.